OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dealing-with-images-from-drupal.md

 ## Further your understanding

+- Can you also update the `RecipeCard` component to display an image thumbnail?
 - [Check out the other image manipulation functions provided by the gatsby-plugin-sharp plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-sharp/).
 - In this tutorial we've dealt only with fluid width images.
 [Learn about using the `Img` component to handle fixed width/height response images](https://www.gatsbyjs.org/packages/gatsby-image/)